HuskyDG/initrd-magisk/README.md

 ### Second way

 1. Put `initrd-magisk.img` into Android-x86 directory.
-Search for line `initrd /$SOURCE_NAME/initrd.img` in GRUB custom code and change it to `initrd /$SOURCE_NAME/initrd-magisk.img`
+Search for kernel cmdline `initrd /$SOURCE_NAME/initrd.img` in GRUB custom code and change it to `initrd /$SOURCE_NAME/initrd-magisk.img`
 2. Download **magisk apk** and put it as `magisk.apk` in Android-x86 directory.